WHAT AREMETA PROGRAMS?

 Set 10: Concept versus Structure versus UseConcept = a focus on essentials and principles.Structure = a focus on relationships between elements.Use = a focus on practical applications.

 Set 11: Together versus Proximity versus SoloTogether = a preference for working closely together with shared responsibility.Proximity = a preference for mutual support with individual responsibility.Solo = a preference for working alone).

 Set 12: Past versus Present versus FuturePast = a focus on past events.Present = a focus on the “here and now”.Future = a focus on future events.

 Set 13: Visual versus Auditory versus Kinesthetic Visual = a focus on images and movies.Auditory = focus on sounds and words.Kinesthetic = focus on feelings and movement.

 If you want to see examples of these patterns in famous quotes, click here.

-In the same example: the person sees the manual.
+- How your mindset, perception and mood determine your behavior In the same example: The person sees the manual.
 Because they are focusing on ‘Procedure’, a manual with step-by-step how-to information makes them feel better.
-They take it off the shelf and start reading (behaviour).
+So with a sigh of relief they take it off the shelf and start reading (behaviour).
 They figure out how to solve the problem.
 Now they feel satisfied.
 At the same time this emotion reinforces their meta program (Procedure) and their Graves Drives (Blue for ‘doing things as they ought to be done’ and orange for ‘Being successful and winning’).

-Meta Programs are part of ‘Neuro-Linguistic Programming’, a model for studying and transforming subjective experience.
-NLP was developed from the late seventies in the USA by Richard Bandler and John Grinder, borrowing concepts from
+Meta programs and NLPMeta Programs originated from NLP (‘Neuro-Linguistic Programming’), a model for studying and transforming subjective experience.
+NLP was developed from the late seventies of the last century in the USA, by Richard Bandler and John Grinder.
+They in turn borrowed concepts from: